gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/index.rst

 Scripts generally take one of two forms:

 * "Simple" scripts that perform a series of actions, such as creating windows, and then terminate.
-* "Long-running daemons" that stay running indefintely while observing notifications or performing some action periodically.
+* "Long-running daemons" that stay running indefinitely while observing notifications or performing some action periodically.

 Creating a New Script
 ---------------------